 Information and Operations Manager

 Michelle has worked the last several years as an online mathematics teacher for Granite State College.
 She has also worked in the technology field as Information Technology Director for her local school district, a manufacturing company and an electrical engineer.
 Michelle received her Bachelor of Science in Computer Information Systems from Bentley University and her Masters in Computer Technology and Mathematics Education from Plymouth State University.
-She has volunteered for several community organizations, such at the local PTAs, School Board, and Friends of Woodsville High School.
+She has volunteered for several community organizations, such at the local PTAs, School Board, and Bob-o-link 4-H Club.
 With the combination of voluntarism and educational background, Michelle brings knowledge of technology and nonprofits to ASPNC to help the organization grow in both the virtual world and in the surrounding community.